 Having started piano lessons at the age of 5, Nha-Uyen has been a musician and a performer since a young age.
 Upon discovering musical theatre, she joined her school's Musical Theatre Club, which she stayed in throughout her high school years.
 During this time, Nha-Uyen played Kate from Legally Blonde in her school's musical revue and had the opportunity to direct The Lion King Jr in her senior year.
 She also featured as an ensemble member in the Grease Arena Spectacular (Harvest Rain, 2017) and Miss Saigon (The MET, 2019).

-Nicole is no stranger to the stage, performing since she was 6.
+Nicole is no stranger to the stage.
 Her passion began in Singapore; as President and Production Manager in the Drama Club, lead roles in her school's productions and involvement in the Literature Festival and Singapore Youth Festival.
 Moving to Australia, her love for musical theatre grew with lead roles and as Choreographer (Seussical, The Lion King Jr).
 She also joined Harvest Rain's Adelaide arena tours (Hairspray, Grease).
 Recently, Nicole achieved a spot in the semi-finals in the AOC Initiative.
 Currently, Nicole studies with the University of Adelaide's Elder Conservatorium, studying Music Theatre, as seen in their debut production of Spring Awakening.
 Nicole is thrilled to perform at Broadway Sessions!